-Classes will begin Wednesday, September 9, 2019.
+Classes will begin Wednesday, September 21, 2021.
 (All Students regardless of instrument and parents are welcome on the first day.)
-Instruments not needed on first day.
+Instruments not needed on first day for beginners.

 All interested students in grades 4 and 5.
 Students must maintain class work and be responsible for any work missed during class.